 Human Resource Management

-March 16 2011 - The notion of a 'lost generation' of young jobless people is simplistic, according to the latest Work Audit report on official labour market statistics "Getting the measure of youth unemployment" from the Chartered Institute of Personnel and Development (CIPD).
+March 16 2011 - The notion of a 'lost generation' of young jobless people is simplistic, according to a Work Audit report on official labour market statistics "Getting the measure of youth unemployment" from the Chartered Institute of Personnel and Development (CIPD).

 There is no denying that the UK has a serious youth unemployment problem but the CIPD report concludes that only a relative minority of young people is experiencing severe difficulty and the current situation is not worse than ever before.
 The CIPD argues that the common perception that one in five 16-24 year olds are unemployed is based on a misinterpretation of the official statistics.